T

 Destination-specific tips

-• Tap water is safe to drink but has a high mineral content and can taste strongly of chlorine or salt; many opt for bottled water.
+• Tap water in Malta is desalinated and safe to drink, but it has a high mineral content and can taste 'salty' or metallic to some.
+Many locals and tourists opt for bottled water.

-• Valletta is a UNESCO World Heritage site with many steep streets and uneven cobblestones; comfortable footwear is a must.
+• Valletta is a UNESCO World Heritage site with steep, cobbled streets.
+Comfortable, sturdy footwear is non-negotiable for exploring the city without discomfort.

-• While credit cards are widely accepted, carrying some cash (Euros) is advisable for smaller purchases or local markets.
+• While credit cards are widely accepted, it's wise to carry some Euros in cash for smaller purchases, local markets, or bus fares.

 Plan the rest of your Valletta trip